Can I Eat Apples on The Low FODMAP Diet?

 Below you can see 3 approved slices with schmears of peanut butter; almond butter is great, too!

-The wedge to the right of the peanut butter covered slices is 20 grams as well.
+The wedge on the lower right of the image above is 20 grams as well.

 Get a Digital Scale